 - It is usual for the individual to be given their own room – although they may have to share during the detox stage of treatment.
 These private rooms are usually very comfortable and may have things like a TV and en suite facilities.

-Resistance to Rehab
+Resistance to Drug Rehab

 It is common for people who need rehab to feel resistant to the idea at first.
 If the individual is serious about ending the addiction it is vital that they get the type of help they need, and this help is most likely to come from this type of facility.
 The person needs to keep in mind that this time in an alcohol and drug rehab will only be temporary, and it will increase their chances of finding future happiness.

-Aftercare in the West Midlands
+Aftercare from West Midlands rehab

 Making it through a rehab program is a great achievement, but the individual will need to build on this good work in order to ensure lasting sobriety.
 Most rehabs will offer some type of aftercare program, or the individual may even have the option of going to a half way rehab where they can stay for up to 2 years.
 One of the most popular types of aftercare available is the 12 Step fellowships such as Alcoholics Anonymous because: